-Brother Act: Christian and Charlie Coudriet Have Big Games as St. Marys Topples Moniteau
+Brother Act: Christian and Charlie Coudriet Have Big Games As St. Marys Topples Moniteau

 But not many points to show for it.

 “That’s why you’re always optimistic for the next game because you can go back and watch film and count the plays that hurt you,” Rottman said.
-“You know, four or five bug okays that are turning into touchdowns and are the difference in the ballgame.
+“You know, four or five big plays that are turning into touchdowns and are the difference in the ballgame.
 Most of the plays you are battling tough.
 I’m still optimistic we’ll get it.”

 Copyright © 2021 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.